Sarah Burton © All rights reserved

 Alongside running my pottery studio I have had a career as an administrator/manager in both the NHS and Local Authorities.
-I decided to take the plunge in February 2011 and became a full-time potter and am currently work from my studio in Nottingham.
+I decided to take the plunge in February 2011 and became a full-time potter and am currently work from my studio near Nottingham.

 I exhibit and sell my pots in several galleries around the country and at craft fairs and exhibitions.
 I also take commissions and run specialist pottery workshops throughout the year for adults.